-The scenes of a construction are created and managed using the Scenes command in the Sketch Editor.
+The scenes of a construction are created and managed with the Scenes command in the Sketch Editor.
+There are also simple waysto create scenes that represent the properties of a configuration or steps of a geometric construction (see the Sketch Editor).